-Swinging increases blood flow to the head.
-This makes focus and attention easier.
+Swinging increases blood flow, including flow to the head, which studies show improve focus and attention.

 4. Improved Motor Planning and Coordination

-Learning how to pump a swing actually involves quite a bit of skill.
-It requires motor planning, balance, abdominal strength, and coordination.
+Swinging is a gross motor activity and learning how to pump a swing actually involves more skill than you might think.
+It requires motor planning, balance, core strength, and coordination.

-Children have the opportunity to practice and improve these skills through swinging regularly.
+Gross motor and praxis challenges can affect a child’s self-esteem and physical health.
+But, children can practice and improve these skills by swinging regularly.
 Plus swinging is fun – so your child is developing these skills without realizing they’re also working.

-Knowing how beneficial swinging is, having a therapy swing in your home can significantly de-stress your life.
+Knowing how beneficial swinging is, having a sensory swing in your home can significantly de-stress your life.

 When your child is sensory seeking – direct them to the swing.

 When they are having a meltdown – direct them to the swing.